hritsh/hritsh/README.md

 }
 ```

-- 🎓 I'm a sophomore at Rochester Institute of Technology, Dubai
+- 🎓 I'm a CIT sophomore at Rochester Institute of Technology, Dubai

 - 👨‍💻 I love building projects that explore my interests in my spare time